jeffreykegler/Marpa--R3/cpan/kollos/kollos.lua.md

 ```

 "Complete" an earleme in L0.
-Return nil on success,
+Return `true` if parsing can continue.
-otherwise a failure code.
+otherwise `false` and a status string.

 ```
     -- miranda: section+ most Lua function definitions